JS55CT/WME-BDP-Check-JS55CT-Fork/README.md

 ## How It Works

 ### Conditions for BDP Checks
-- **Road Types**: Only segments of specific road types (e.g., Minor Highway, Major Highway) are checked.
+- **Road Types**: Only segments of specific road types are checked.
+Road types need to be within Minor Highway, Major Highway, and Freeway categories.
 - **Street Name Continuity**: Segments must share a common street name for BDP applicability.
-- **Road Type Groups**: Segments must belong to the same road type group.
+- **Road Type Groups (RTG)**: Segments must belong to the same road type group (Minor Highway or Major Highway and Freeways).
+The script distinguishes:
+- **Selection Continuity**: When selecting more than two segments, the selected segments must form a continuous route.
+- **One-Way Segments**: Only one-way segments where the turn is allowed based on the segment direction and node directionality will be considered in the checks.
+- **Segment Types**: Selection must not include segments of unrouteable types such as Railroads, Runways, Private Roads, Off-Road, etc.
+- **Length Constraints**: The total length of alternate routes checked must be within maximum allowed limits:
+- **Detour Length**: Detours must contain at least two segments with a total length less than 500 meters for Minor Highways and less than 5000 meters for Major Highways and Freeways.

 ### Alerts and Warnings
 - Informative alerts on continuity checks, direct route finds, and BDP applicability.